codeforamerica/form-flow/README.md

 #### Special situation for requiring address fields

-Sometimes you may want to apply custom validations to address fields through actions that effectively make the address field required.
+Sometimes you may want to apply custom validations to address fields through [Actions](#actions) that effectively make the address field required.
 In these situations because you are not using annotations to make the address fields required, the library won't pick up on the fact that the fields should be marked as required.